Blog – Posted on Monday, Feb 04

 62. The Passage by Justin Cronin (2010)

-A governmental experiment to develop an immunity-boosting drug based on a South American bat goes horribly wrong when it leads to the creation of a highly contagious virus that turns people into vampire-like beings — beings that are always on the hunt for fresh blood.
-At the centre of it all is Amy, a young girl abandoned in a terrifying world, and the key to saving humanity.
+In The Passage, a governmental experiment to develop an immunity-boosting drug based on a South American bat goes horribly wrong.
+Suddenly the world is dealing with a highly contagious virus that turns people into vampire-like beings — beings that are always on the hunt for fresh blood.
+At the center of it all is Amy, a young girl abandoned in a terrifying world, and the key to saving humanity.

 63. Anna Dressed in Blood by Kendare Blake (2011)